 Super simple tune-button

-When using the ICOM IC-705 with an external auto-tuner without communication with the radio, switching to e.g. AM and starting transmission every time you need to re-tune can be somewhat tedious.
-Yukiji 7L1WCX has designed a brilliantly simple circuitry for a button that immediately brings the radio into tuning mode, putting out a constant carrier at 5 watts.
+When using the ICOM IC-705 with an external auto-tuner without communication with the radio, switching to e.g. AM or FM and starting transmission every time you need to re-tune can be somewhat tedious.
+Yukiji 7L1WCX has designed a brilliantly simple circuitry for a button that immediately brings the radio into tuning mode, putting out a constant carrier.
+Just like when ICOM’s own AH-705 is connected, it transmits at maximum output power.
 (Original blog post.)

-Yukiji’s schematics together with my own design can be found below.
-Since the voltage drop across the diode approaches zero when the capacitor becomes fully charged, I decided to use a cheap 1N4148 silicon diode.
-Also, since the radio only samples the START voltage when KEY goes low, the size of the capacitor is non-critical.
-I used 1uF which is small and cheap.
+Yukiji’s schematics together with photos of my own design can be found below.
+Since the voltage drop across the diode approaches zero when the capacitor becomes fully charged, I decided to use a cheap 1N4148 silicon diode instead of a somewhat hard to find Schottky diod.
+Also, since the radio only samples the START voltage when KEY goes low, the size of the capacitor is almost irrelevant.
+I used 1uF which is physically small and cheap.
 The voltage in the circuit is less than 4V so a 15V capacitor has good safety margin.

-If the button is not recognized by the radio when connected, just press the “Function” key and press “Tuner” on the touch screen.
+If the button is not recognized by the radio when connected, just press the “Function” key and touch the “Tuner” button on the screen.

 Interface for Elecraft T1 tuner